 Conch Shell in Buddhism

-The conch shell (Sanskrit shankha; Tibetan dung dkar) has survived as the original horn trumpet since time immemorial.
+In Buddhism, the conch shell (Sanskrit shankha; Tibetan dung dkar) has survived as the original horn trumpet since time immemorial.
 Ancient Indian epics describe how each hero of mythical warfare carried a mighty white conch shell, which often bore a personal name.

 It is one of the main emblems of Vishnu, and his conch bears the name of Panchajanya, meaning 'having control over the five classes of beings.'